Which instrument should I play?

 Instrument Cost & Rent vs. Buy

-Another drawback is that if a student is younger, say five, they will progress through four sizes of violins before they reach a full sized instrument.
+Another drawback, many students start on a fractional sized violin , since a full-sized violin is too big for them.
+A student may progress through multiple sizes of violins before they reach a full sized instrument.
 Fractional sizes are hard to sell, and do not have good resale value.

 Therefore, it makes sense to rent fractional sized instruments until the child reaches full size.
 Once they reach full size, it makes sense to consider purchasing.
 Good rental shops will let you trade sizes whenever the child is ready.